Buddy611/MCops/README.md

 ---

-*Made with ai, use with caution*
+*Made with ai, use with caution.*
-*Open Beta, not fully working*
+*Open Beta, not fully working.*
-*Would love for a real dev to make it better :D*
+*Would love for a real dev to make it better :D.*